How to Speed Up or Refresh Your Internet

 - Select the connection for which you want to configure Google Public DNS.
 For example:

-- To change the settings for an Ethernet connection, right-click Local Area Connection, and click Properties.
+- To change the settings for an Ethernet WIRED connection, right-click Local Area Connection, and click Properties.

-- To change the settings for a wireless connection, right-click Wireless Network Connection, and click Properties.
+- To change the settings for a Wifi WIRELESS connection, right-click Wireless Network Connection, and click Properties.

 If you are prompted for an administrator password or confirmation, type the password or provide confirmation.